Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Kubo Response: Current Operator

 where we use $\mathbf{R}_i$ to denote Bravais lattice vectors, and $c_{\alpha\mathbf{R}}$ annihilates an electron in an orbital $\alpha$ at position $\mathbf{R}+\mathbf{r}_\alpha$. $U_{\alpha\beta}(\mathbf{R})$ is the orbital HK interaction; canonical anticommutation relations require that $U_{\alpha\beta}(\mathbf{R})$ is symmetric under $\alpha\leftrightarrow\beta$, and vanishes when $\alpha=\beta$.
 For the case of a momentum-independent orbital HK interaction, $U_{\alpha\beta}(\mathbf{R})\rightarrow U_{\alpha\beta}\delta_{\mathbf{R}\mathbf{0}}$\footnote{Note that for systems with periodic boundary conditions, $\delta_{\mathbf{R}\mathbf{0}}$ should be interpreted as a periodic delta function.}.
 Our goal will be to compute the interaction contributions to the current operator arising from Eq.~\eqref{eq:ohkposition} and show that the continuity equation is satisfied.
 While the momentum space continuity equation

 has been used previously\cite{failure} to determine the interaction contribution $\mathbf{j}_{I,\mathbf{q}}$ to the current operator, Ref.~\onlinecite{guerci2024electrical} has recently cast doubt on this procedure for the long-ranged HK interaction.
 Here we present an alternative derivation of $\mathbf{j}_{I,\mathbf{q}}$ from minimal coupling which avoids the problem noted in Ref.~\cite{guerci2024electrical}.
 Our derivation is valid with both open or periodic boundary conditions and shows that the continuity equation Eq.~\eqref{eq:interactioncontinuity} is satisfied for any finite-sized system.
 This will allow us to identify the origin of the f-sum rule violation in HK with the existence of a long-range diamagnetic contribution to the current.
 In essence, we find that in the presence of long-range interactions, $\lim_{q\rightarrow 0}$ and $\lim_{L\rightarrow\infty}$ do not commute.
-Our work shows that should the limits should be applied in the order 1.) $\lim_{q\rightarrow 0}$ followed by 2.) $\lim_{L\rightarrow\infty}$ rather than the inverse.
+We argue that due to the infinite range of the interaction, a conserved current can be consistently defined for any finite sized system of lenght $L$, and that for every value of $L$ the current has a removable discontinuity as $q\rightarrow 0$.
+We thus show that conserved charge transport should be obtained by applying the limits in the order 1.) $\lim_{q\rightarrow 0}$ followed by 2.) $\lim_{L\rightarrow\infty}$ rather than the inverse.
 It is for this reason that we work with a finite-size system and take the limit as the system size goes to infinity after evaluating derivatives and commutators.

+To show this, we first in subsection~\ref{sec:gauge} derive the gauge-invariant form of the HK interaction in the presence of an external electromagnetic field.
+By taking variational derivatives of this interaction with respect to the vector potential, we derive the current density operator in position space.
+Next, in subsection \ref{sec:currentft}, we take the Fourier transform of the current density to derive the interaction contribution to $\mathbf{j}_\mathbf{q}$ in the HK model.
+We pay particular attention to the subtleties associated with the choice of boundary conditions of the system, and show that for uniform electric fields we recover the observation of Ref.~\onlinecite{failure} that the HK interaction does not contribute to the current operator.
+Finally, in subsection \ref{sec:thermo} We explore the subtleties associated with taking the thermodynamic limit for the HK model, and show how a careful treatment of the limit allows us to define a conserved, nonsingular current operator as $\mathbf{q}\rightarrow 0$.